To make Hot Reuben Dip in the oven, preheat oven to 400 degrees. Coat a pie plate or oven-safe skillet with nonstick spray.

 In a large bowl, combine cream cheese, corned beef, Swiss cheese, sauerkraut, sour cream, and dressing and mix well.
 Spread into prepared pie plate and bake until hot and bubbly, about 15 to 20 minutes.
 Serve with crackers or chips.

-- Slow cooker method: For a hands-off slow and low approach, combine the corned beef, sauerkraut, Swiss cheese, cream cheese, sour cream, and salad dressing in a crockpot and cook on LOW for 2 to 3 hours or HIGH for 4 to 6 hours.
+Slow cooker method: For a hands-off slow and low approach, combine the corned beef, sauerkraut, Swiss cheese, cream cheese, sour cream, and salad dressing in a crockpot and cook on HIGH for 2 to 3 hours or LOW for 4 to 6 hours.

 Broiler: Start the dip on the stove, transfer to a skillet, then broil until the top of the dip is golden brown.

 Corned beef vs. pastrami: Corned beef and pastrami both come from beef brisket, but different parts of the cut.
 Pastrami is smoked and usually rubbed with more spices during the process, though.
 And yes, you can and should make this delicious dip with pastrami, too.